 By the end of 2018, robotic assistants will recognise people by face and voice.
 DIY store Lowes has introduced a customer service ‘LoweBot’ onto the shop floor in San Francisco.
 It’s a multilingual, stock-assisting droid that greets customers at the door.
 Imagine what it could do for the customer experience if it learned their names!

 Much like Best Buy’s Chloe, the LoweBot means that humans can focus on more complex day-to-day issues, like robotic repairs…

 So, are robots taking over?
 Only 15 percent of people believe that business robotics are taking away jobs.
 But the jury is still out on wider issue of companies using robots.

 By 2030, three quarters of the enterprise workforce will be made up of ‘human cloud’ workers who conduct ad-hoc projects, rather than becoming employed in a job.
 On the contrary, one fifth of the fastest growing occupations in the UK have been in the technology sector; with change comes new opportunities.

 As for now, workplace automation seems to be the happy medium.
-It’s an inexpensive way of becoming more productive in your job, especially when you realise that a CEO can automate more than a fifth of her working time.
+It’s an inexpensive way of becoming more productive in your job.
 So, if you’re worried about the robot takeover, try dabbling with a little automation first and you’ll soon see that it’s actually something you can enjoy – you know, while you still have a job.